September 1, 2018

-I passed through the towns of Villavante, 9.6 kilometers in where Rebecca and I had a café con leche break and then into Hospital where we said Adios.
-I have really enjoyed walking with her and she’s one of the few I have bonded with in the last week.
-She wanted to go at a bit slower pace than me, and so we separated as she ended her day and I went on for another double.
-Her place offered yoga and had a TeePee!
+I passed through the towns of Villavante, 9.6 kilometers in, where Rebecca and I had a café con leche break.
+And then into Hospital where we said “Adios”.
+I have really enjoyed walking with her and she’s one of the few with whom I have had a connection in the last week.
+She wanted to go at a bit slower pace than I, and so we separated as she ended her day.
+I went on for another double.
+Her chosen albergue offered yoga and had a TeePee!

-I went on through the villages of Villeras de Órbigo and Santibañez until a total of seven and a half hours later I arrived in Astorga.
-As with León, I came over the crest of the hill to see mine city spread out in its beauty before me!
+I walked through the villages of Villeras de Órbigo and Santibañez until a total of seven and a half hours later I arrived in Astorga.
+As with León, I came over the crest of a hill to see mine city spread out in its beauty before me!
 A long descent into the outskirts of town was required and then probably another hour invested to get to my albergue.
-And then getting into the old town where I was staying, was a lot of continual up hills.
-In fact at one point, to cross the railroad we went over an imposing bridge -San Justo, that seemed a little much at that point in my day!
+And then getting into “old town” where I was staying was a lot of continual uphills.
+In fact at one point, to cross the railroad, we went over an imposing bridge – a san justo, that seemed a little much at that point in my day!